SoloAlong/SoloAlong/README.md

 where you'll see all of your amazing chord progressions!

 ## Create a new Chord Progression!
-Just pick the key you'd like, and if you'd like the key to be 'Major' or "minor" to see your available chords!
-Drop whatever chords you'd like into place and when you're ready, hit the button and the new chord progression will be added to your collection!
+Just pick the key you'd like, and if you'd like the key to be "Major" or "minor" to see your available chords!
+Drop whatever chords you'd like into place, and when you're ready, hit the button!
+The new chord progression will be added to your collection!
 It's that easy!

 ## Play a chord progression and SHRED IT UP!